-- 3.1 Works Programme for the Next Reporting Period - 3.1.1 No construction activities are scheduled to be undertaken in the next reporting period of September 2022.
-The main works for pier construction will commence in August 2023, tentatively. - 3.1.2 The ET will keep track on the EM&A programme / construction activities to confirm compliance of environmental requirements and the proper implementation of all necessary mitigation measures. - 3.2 Monitoring Schedule for Next Reporting Period - 3.2.1 No environmental monitoring will be conducted in the next reporting period.
+- 3.1 Works Programme for the Next Reporting Period - 3.1.1 No construction activities are scheduled to be undertaken under the Project in the next reporting period of May 2023. - 3.1.2 The ET will keep track on the EM&A programme / construction activities to confirm compliance of environmental requirements and the proper implementation of all necessary mitigation measures. - 3.2 Monitoring Schedule for Next Reporting Period - 3.2.1 No environmental monitoring will be conducted in the next reporting period.